 Posted on 19 September '10 by Vishnu Reddy, under Astronomy.
 No Comments.

 The six-hour train ride to Bangalore from Chennai was mostly painless as I could avoid the cattle class (called third here).
-Like the rest of India, Bangalore is growing like a cancer, traffic is terrible, too many people and infrastructure is falling apart.
+Like the rest of India, for sale Bangalore is growing like a cancer, salve traffic is terrible, discount too many people and infrastructure is falling apart.
 But the city has a very rich astronomy history dating back to the days of John Herschel who conducted some observations of the southern skies from the city.
 The Bangalore Astronomical Society hosted a nice dinner last night so I had the honor of having dinner with some really enthusiastic amateur astronomers who are starting to think about getting into some simple science projects like cometary astrometry and asteroid lightcurves over the next few months.